cunilog/cunilog/basics.md

 The characteristics of a Cunilog target are specified when it is initialised.
 Some of these characteristics can be changed afterwards but need to be applied before the first logging function that uses this target is called.
-Other characteristics can still be changed even after logging functions have been called.
+Some characteristics can still be changed even after logging functions have been called.
 If the application only has a single thread and the target has been initialised for a single thread only, all of its characterisitcs can be changed if enough care is taken.